 Who’s on our team?

-Karen Mason is co-founder and director of community practice for SOAR, and former executive director of Kelowna Women’ Shelter in Kelowna, B.C., Canada.
+Karen Mason is the co-founder and Director of Community Practice for SOAR, and the former executive director of Kelowna Women’ Shelter in Kelowna, B.C., Canada.
 A seasoned and passionate non-profit leader, communicator, and community collaborator, Karen brings 30+ years of career experience to her work advocating for survivors of intimate partner violence (IPV).
 Kelowna Women’s Shelter provides emergency and transitional housing, second stage housing, counselling support, advocacy, and prevention education to women and children who’ve experienced IPV.
 In collaboration with the University of British Columbia – Okanagan, the Shelter has been engaged in the community-based SOAR research project since it began in 2016.

 Research Project Manager